mchocho/cloud-1/guide/ec2.md

 less ami.json
 ```
 <p>
 Inspect the list and choose an image. <strike>For this demonstration we I'll go with ami-00000eba05d89f9dd.</strike> It's been noted that Amazon changes the image ids periodically.
-So an Amazon ECS Linux based AMI is recommended.
+An Amazon ECS Linux based AMI is recommended.
 If you're not sure of a particular image, search for it in the <a href="https://aws.amazon.com/marketplace/search/results?page=1&filters=fulfillment_options&fulfillment_options=Ami&ref_=header_nav_dm_ami">marketplace</a>
 <br />
 Finally we'll create and run the EC2 instance
 </p>